LonesomeTown/JestGen/README.md

 > Due to the different project structures, it is recommended to use absolute paths for all configuration paths.

 ## Release Notes

+More change details can be found in [CHANGELOG] (https://github.com/LonesomeTown/JestGen/blob/main/CHANGELOG.md)
 ### 1.0.2

 Change the test file path